sachem v.3 hi-end monoblock amplifier

 technically speaking

 A sachem v.3 features a fully complementary design, with a dual differential input stage, followed by a dual complementary differential single-ended voltage gain stage, operating in A-class, at high current.
-Each monoblock features an oversized 300VA toroidal transformer, which feeds twenty audio-grade, very low impedance and low ESR capacitors, through a 35A full-wave bridge rectifier.
-These capacitors provide a total capacitance of 66.000uF and are paralleled with two exceptional WIMA polypropylene caps (MKP10 series).
+Each monoblock features an oversized 300VA toroidal transformer, that feeds twenty audio-grade, very low impedance and ESR capacitors through a 35A full-wave bridge rectifier.
+These capacitors provide a total capacitance of 66.000μF and are paralleled with two exceptional WIMA polypropylene caps (MKP10 series).
 All the resistors feature “metal film” technology, with ±0.1% tolerance and a temperature coefficient of ±15ppm/°C. For the common man, this means veeeery low thermal noise.
 The power stage is handled by 6 selected and matched Darlington devices, with a collector peak current of 20A each, to achieve low open-loop output impedance and linear high-current capacity.
 This ensures very smooth output transitions, without any audible crossover or switching distortion, even under high-current output conditions.
 The whole power supply and the Darlingtons of the power stage are so oversized that the result is a terrific peak max transient current of 20A on the speaker, equivalent to peaks of 1.6 kW @ 4Ω and 3.2 kW @ 8Ω !!
 The other four current-filtering capacitors inside the circuit feature polypropylene dielectric, while the only one in the signal path (in the feedback circuit) is a bi-polar Nichicon Muse series, top audio-grade, and, in its turn, paralleled with polypropylene capacitors WIMA, MKP10 series.
-It is a fact that capacitors in the signal path affect the sound negatively and most circuit typologies require many capacitors in this area.
-We did things differently and, in our knowledge, the sachem v.3 is one of the very few amplifiers, or the only one, with just one capacitor in the signal path, on the feedback circuit (compulsory in any amp)!
-Furthermore, and probably this is a feature unique to our amplifier, if you set it up for a rolled-off output (for example, when you join a sub to the system or just to "humanise" the booming in floorstander speakers), this electrolytic capacitor is by-passed and the signal "sees" ONLY polypropylene capacitors (high-speed WIMA MKP10 series)!
+It's a fact that capacitors in the signal path affect the sound negatively and most circuit typologies require many capacitors in this area.
+We did things differently and, in our knowledge, the sachem v.3 is one of the very few amplifiers, if not the only one, with just one capacitor in the signal path, on the feedback circuit (compulsory in any amp)!
+Furthermore, and probably this is a feature unique to our amplifier if you set it up for a rolled-off output (for example, when you join a sub to the system, or just to "humanise" the booming in floorstander speakers), this electrolytic capacitor is by-passed and the signal "sees" ONLY polypropylene capacitors (high-speed WIMA MKP10 series)!
 Having achieved our goal of using only one capacitor on the signal path, we do believe we have made an important difference in sound fidelity.
 The v.3's euphonic sound, the full richness of original unchanged harmonics, the incredible transparency, the silky softness of the mid-high range, the endless and lightning dynamic range, plus the “sculptural” quality and speed of its bass range, all depend to no small degree on this.
-The carefully considered grounding system and the state-of-the-art PC board eliminate internal loop currents in the ground path and assure a high level of immunity to noise and external interferences.
+The carefully considered grounding system on the state-of-the-art PC board eliminates internal loop currents in the ground path and assures a high level of immunity to noise and external interferences.
 However, to be honest, in sachem v.3 there is a short wire, and it belongs to the probe of the thermometer in the heatsink.
-It's impossible to avoid this wire, and completely useless too, considering that the thermometer has nothing in common with the audio electronic circuits.
-The sachem v.3 is temperature-compensated, and the perfect performance of the amplifier is assured after a quite short warm-up period of less than ten minutes or until the display of the thermometer on the front panel reads 32 °C. So, there is NO need at all to leave these units permanently powered up, in respect of the environment, waste of power and SAFETY.
-For these reasons, our strong general advice is: always turn off the entire hi-fi system (not only the power amps) after a listening session, possibly by a main switch, which, in my view, has to be a compulsory part of any hi-fi system!
-This precaution safeguards your system from natural bad events and possible power surges, not to mention that the electrolytic capacitors in the power supply are not eternal, but have a lifespan measured in operating hours.
-The thermometer has got another function too: it turns off the amp when the heatsink reaches a temperature of 75 °C and turns it on again at 50 °C. For normal use, even at a very high volume, it's more than unlikely to reach this temperature!
+It's impossible to avoid this wire, and completely useless as well, considering that the thermometer has nothing in common with the audio electronic circuits.
+The sachem v.3 is temperature-compensated, and the perfect performance of the amplifier is assured after a quite short warm-up period of less than ten minutes or until the display of the thermometer on the front panel reads 32°C. So, there is NO need at all to leave these units permanently powered up, in respect of the environment, waste of power and their own SAFETY.
+In this regard, at the end of the listening session, our strong general advice is to turn off not just the monoblocks, but the entire hi-fi system, possibly by a main switch, which, in my view, should be a compulsory part of any hi-fi system!
+This precaution safeguards all your system components from natural disasters and possible power surges.
+Additionally, note that the electrolytic capacitors in the power stage of any electrical machine have a finite lifespan, measured in operating hours, so ... draw the obvious conclusions.
+The thermometer also serves another function: it turns off the amp when the heatsink reaches a temperature of 75°C and turns it back on after it has cooled down to 50°C. For normal use, even at a very high volume, it's more than unlikely to reach the top temperature!
 The sachem v.3 is a completely reliable amplifier.
-Every unit is deeply tested for 2 hours at full power into a 4Ω load (1V input, 1kHz) and for 12 hours at half power, into a 4Ω load, with "pink noise".Regarding its reliability, the first sachem went on the market in early 2003, and we haven't had any serious failures reported so far, apart from the replacement of four main power switches in the first series and one amp with the final stage destroyed by a short circuit on the speaker cable, made by the owner.
-Furthermore, the fact that the Sachem Guitar combo, when on stage, seems to enjoy "shooting out" more than two hours of killing sound, without any strain, speaks for itself!
+Every unit is deeply tested for 3 hours at full power into a 4Ω load (1V input, 1kHz) and for 12 hours at half power, into a 4Ω load, with "pink noise".Regarding its reliability, the first sachem went on the market in early 2003, and we haven't had any serious failures reported so far, apart from the replacement of four main power switches in the first series, and one monoblock with the final stage destroyed by a short circuit on the speaker cable, made by the owner (my best friend, ha, ha!).
+Furthermore, when on stage, the Sachem Guitar combo seems to enjoy "shooting out" more than two hours of killer sound without any strain, which speaks for itself!
 You surely know that this kind of performance is neither advisable nor achievable with so-called hi-end amplifiers!

 A sachem v.3 features a fully complementary design, with a dual differential input stage, followed by a dual complementary differential single-ended voltage gain stage, operating in A-class, at high current.
-Each monoblock features an oversized 300VA toroidal transformer, which feeds twenty audio-grade, very low impedance and low ESR capacitors, through a 35A full-wave bridge rectifier.
-These capacitors provide a total capacitance of 66.000uF and are paralleled with two exceptional WIMA polypropylene caps (MKP10 series).
+Each monoblock features an oversized 300VA toroidal transformer, that feeds twenty audio-grade, very low impedance and ESR capacitors through a 35A full-wave bridge rectifier.
+These capacitors provide a total capacitance of 66.000μF and are paralleled with two exceptional WIMA polypropylene caps (MKP10 series).
 All the resistors feature “metal film” technology, with ±0.1% tolerance and a temperature coefficient of ±15ppm/°C. For the common man, this means veeeery low thermal noise.
 The power stage is handled by 6 selected and matched Darlington devices, with a collector peak current of 20A each, to achieve low open-loop output impedance and linear high-current capacity.
 This ensures very smooth output transitions, without any audible crossover or switching distortion, even under high-current output conditions.
 The whole power supply and the Darlingtons of the power stage are so oversized that the result is a terrific peak max transient current of 20A on the speaker, equivalent to peaks of 1.6 kW @ 4Ω and 3.2 kW @ 8Ω !!
 The other four current-filtering capacitors inside the circuit feature polypropylene dielectric, while the only one in the signal path (in the feedback circuit) is a bi-polar Nichicon Muse series, top audio-grade, and, in its turn, paralleled with polypropylene capacitors WIMA, MKP10 series.
-It is a fact that capacitors in the signal path affect the sound negatively and most circuit typologies require many capacitors in this area.
-We did things differently and, in our knowledge, the sachem v.3 is one of the very few amplifiers, or the only one, with just one capacitor in the signal path, on the feedback circuit (compulsory in any amp)!
-Furthermore, and probably this is a feature unique to our amplifier, if you set it up for a rolled-off output (for example, when you join a sub to the system or just to "humanise" the booming in floorstander speakers), this electrolytic capacitor is by-passed and the signal "sees" ONLY polypropylene capacitors (high-speed WIMA MKP10 series)!
+It's a fact that capacitors in the signal path affect the sound negatively and most circuit typologies require many capacitors in this area.
+We did things differently and, in our knowledge, the sachem v.3 is one of the very few amplifiers, if not the only one, with just one capacitor in the signal path, on the feedback circuit (compulsory in any amp)!
+Furthermore, and probably this is a feature unique to our amplifier if you set it up for a rolled-off output (for example, when you join a sub to the system, or just to "humanise" the booming in floorstander speakers), this electrolytic capacitor is by-passed and the signal "sees" ONLY polypropylene capacitors (high-speed WIMA MKP10 series)!
 Having achieved our goal of using only one capacitor on the signal path, we do believe we have made an important difference in sound fidelity.
 The v.3's euphonic sound, the full richness of original unchanged harmonics, the incredible transparency, the silky softness of the mid-high range, the endless and lightning dynamic range, plus the “sculptural” quality and speed of its bass range, all depend to no small degree on this.
-The carefully considered grounding system and the state-of-the-art PC board eliminate internal loop currents in the ground path and assure a high level of immunity to noise and external interferences.
+The carefully considered grounding system on the state-of-the-art PC board eliminates internal loop currents in the ground path and assures a high level of immunity to noise and external interferences.
 However, to be honest, in sachem v.3 there is a short wire, and it belongs to the probe of the thermometer in the heatsink.
-It's impossible to avoid this wire, and completely useless too, considering that the thermometer has nothing in common with the audio electronic circuits.
-The sachem v.3 is temperature-compensated, and the perfect performance of the amplifier is assured after a quite short warm-up period of less than ten minutes or until the display of the thermometer on the front panel reads 32 °C. So, there is NO need at all to leave these units permanently powered up, in respect of the environment, waste of power and SAFETY.
-For these reasons, our strong general advice is: always turn off the entire hi-fi system (not only the power amps) after a listening session, possibly by a main switch, which, in my view, has to be a compulsory part of any hi-fi system!
-This precaution safeguards your system from natural bad events and possible power surges, not to mention that the electrolytic capacitors in the power supply are not eternal, but have a lifespan measured in operating hours.
-The thermometer has got another function too: it turns off the amp when the heatsink reaches a temperature of 75 °C and turns it on again at 50 °C. For normal use, even at a very high volume, it's more than unlikely to reach this temperature!
+It's impossible to avoid this wire, and completely useless as well, considering that the thermometer has nothing in common with the audio electronic circuits.
+The sachem v.3 is temperature-compensated, and the perfect performance of the amplifier is assured after a quite short warm-up period of less than ten minutes or until the display of the thermometer on the front panel reads 32°C. So, there is NO need at all to leave these units permanently powered up, in respect of the environment, waste of power and their own SAFETY.
+In this regard, at the end of the listening session, our strong general advice is to turn off not just the monoblocks, but the entire hi-fi system, possibly by a main switch, which, in my view, should be a compulsory part of any hi-fi system!
+This precaution safeguards all your system components from natural disasters and possible power surges.
+Additionally, note that the electrolytic capacitors in the power stage of any electrical machine have a finite lifespan, measured in operating hours, so ... draw the obvious conclusions.
+The thermometer also serves another function: it turns off the amp when the heatsink reaches a temperature of 75°C and turns it back on after it has cooled down to 50°C. For normal use, even at a very high volume, it's more than unlikely to reach the top temperature!
 The sachem v.3 is a completely reliable amplifier.
-Every unit is deeply tested for 2 hours at full power into a 4Ω load (1V input, 1kHz) and for 12 hours at half power, into a 4Ω load, with "pink noise".Regarding its reliability, the first sachem went on the market in early 2003, and we haven't had any serious failures reported so far, apart from the replacement of four main power switches in the first series and one amp with the final stage destroyed by a short circuit on the speaker cable, made by the owner.
-Furthermore, the fact that the Sachem Guitar combo, when on stage, seems to enjoy "shooting out" more than two hours of killing sound, without any strain, speaks for itself!
+Every unit is deeply tested for 3 hours at full power into a 4Ω load (1V input, 1kHz) and for 12 hours at half power, into a 4Ω load, with "pink noise".Regarding its reliability, the first sachem went on the market in early 2003, and we haven't had any serious failures reported so far, apart from the replacement of four main power switches in the first series, and one monoblock with the final stage destroyed by a short circuit on the speaker cable, made by the owner (my best friend, ha, ha!).
+Furthermore, when on stage, the Sachem Guitar combo seems to enjoy "shooting out" more than two hours of killer sound without any strain, which speaks for itself!
 You surely know that this kind of performance is neither advisable nor achievable with so-called hi-end amplifiers!

 sachem v.3 (silver version)